fastruby/pecas/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I'm reporting the issue to the correct repository (for multi-repository projects)

-**Version, Branch, or Commit:**
+**Branch/Commit:**

-Inform what version, branch, commit of Pecas you are using.
+Inform what branch/commit of Pecas you are using.

 **Expected behavior:**